mobbr/mobbr-api-v1/examples/README.md

 Supported currencies:
 - all FIAT currencies plus BTC

-The script can be either static or dynamically generated, based on some algorithm or statistic that is relevant to the payment or collaboration.
+Testing the integration can be done by entering the URL in the box on the Mobbr frontpage https://mobbr.com

 ##Crowdfunding a task